Physics Graduate and Undergraduate Student Societies

 The Society of Physics Students (SPS) is a professional association for students interested in physics.
 Our goal is to generate a community of like minded individuals to help and support each other as we progress through the undergraduate degree and prepare for graduate school and/or the industry.

 The purpose of the University of Central Florida Astronomy Society is to create, enhance, and deliver, a definite vehicle that will help its members cultivate the love and respect for the mystery of the Cosmos.
 Through astronomy, the infinite journey of inquisitive reasoning becomes the source that give us the purpose for the UCF Astronomy Society.

-The mission of the Physics Women Society (PWS) is to promote the interest of women in the physics department by providing a platform for networking, guidance, mentoring, and counseling.
+The mission of the Women in Physics Society (WiPS) is to promote the interest of women in the physics department by providing a platform for networking, guidance, mentoring, and counseling.
 The organization hosts many events, including talks given by female professionals, mentoring for female undergraduates, and outreach to encourage a passion for science in young girls.
 While the focus of the organization is on women, the purpose is to improve the atmosphere and relations throughout the physics department now and for the future.